 Rema Hanna (Harvard Kennedy School and CEPR) - "Food vs. Food Stamps: Evidence from an At-Scale Experiment in Indonesia" (w/ Abhijit Banerjee, Benjamin A. Olken, Elan Satriawan and Sudarno Sumarto)

-Asim I Khwaja (Harvard Kennedy School and CEPR)
+Asim I Khwaja (Harvard Kennedy School and CEPR) "A Market-based Approach to Education: Evidence from two decades of work in Pakistan"

 David Yanagizawa-Drott (University of Zurich and CEPR)